marcobevilacqua94/geodata-demo/README.md

 GeoData Demo Documentation
 COMUNI ITALIANI VERSION

-This app consents to specify points for a polygon on a map, with a date range, and see the database points which are inside the polygon and insertionDate in the range.
+This app consents to specify a polygon on a map and to search for a word to find italian Comuni.

 Project Repository:
 Clone the project geodata demo from : https://github.com/marcobevilacqua94/geodata-demo